 Special Redemption with Unexpended Proceeds.
-The 2022 Series H Bonds are subject to special redemption prior to their respective Maturity Dates, as a whole or in part at a Redemption Price equal to the principal amount thereof plus accrued interest thereon to the date of redemption, without premium, except that the PAC Bonds shall be redeemed at a Redemption Price that maintains the original yield on the PAC Bonds (as calculated by the Authority, which calculation, once made and the Redemption Prices communicated to the Trustee, shall be conclusive on all parties), plus accrued interest to the date of redemption, on any date from amounts equal to moneys transferred from the 2022 Series H subaccount of the Acquisition Account to the 2022 Series H-1 subaccount of the Class I Special Redemption Account, the 2022 Series H-2 subaccount of the Class III Special Redemption Account or the 2022 Series H-3 subaccount of the Class II Special Redemption Account, respectively.
-The Indenture requires that the Trustee transfer amounts representing proceeds of the 2022 Series H Bonds equal to \$250,000 or more which are not used to purchase 2022H Mortgage Loans and remain on deposit in the 2022 Series H subaccount of the Acquisition Account pursuant to an Authority Request filed with the Trustee stating that the Authority no longer reasonably expects to apply the amount to be transferred for any such purpose.
-Such amounts are to be transferred not later than November 1, 2023 for the redemption of the 2022 Series H Bonds, provided that the Indenture permits the Authority to extend such date as to all or any part of such moneys, if the Authority has filed with the Trustee an Authority Request specifying such later date or dates for such withdrawal, accompanied by a Cash Flow Statement (unless the principal amount and term of such extension are covered by a previous Cash Flow Statement).
-See "PART I-CERTAIN PROGRAM ASSUMPTIONS-Characteristics of 2022HI GNMA MBS" and "-2022H Second Mortgage Loans" and "PART II-CERTAIN BONDOWNERS' RISKS-Special Considerations Relative to Loan/MBS Origination."
+The Offered Bonds are subject to special redemption prior to their respective Maturity Dates, as a whole or in part, at the option of the Authority, at a Redemption Price equal to the principal amount thereof plus accrued interest thereon to the date of redemption, without premium, except that the PAC Bonds shall be redeemed at a Redemption Price that maintains the original yield on the PAC Bonds (as calculated by the Authority, which calculation, once made and the Redemption Prices communicated to the Trustee, shall be conclusive on all parties), plus accrued interest to the date of redemption, on any date from amounts equal to moneys transferred from the 2022 Series D Subaccount of the Acquisition Account to the 2022 Series D Subaccount of the Class I Special Redemption Account.
+Such amounts, if any, are expected to be transferred not later than February 1, 2023 for the redemption of the Offered Bonds, provided that the Indenture permits the Authority to extend such date to a later date or dates as to all or any part of such moneys, if the Authority has filed with the Trustee an Authority Request specifying such later date or dates for such withdrawal, accompanied by a Cash Flow Statement (unless the principal amount and term of such extension are covered by a previous Cash Flow Statement).
+See "PART I-CERTAIN PROGRAM ASSUMPTIONS-Characteristics of 2022D GNMA MBS" and "PART II-CERTAIN BONDOWNERS' RISKS-Special Considerations Relative to Loan/MBS Origination."

 Special Redemption from Prepayments, Excess Revenues and Debt Service Reserve Fund Reductions.
-The 2022 Series H Bonds are subject to redemption prior to their respective stated maturities as a whole or in part at a Redemption Price equal to the principal amount thereof plus accrued interest thereon to the date of redemption, without premium, on any date, from Revenues of the 2022H Mortgage Loans and excess funds deposited in the 2022 Series H-1 subaccount of the Class I Special Redemption Account, the 2022 Series H-3 subaccount of the Class II Special Redemption Account and the 2022 Series H-2 subaccount of the Class III Special Redemption Account, respectively, pursuant to the Master Indenture.
+The Offered Bonds are subject to redemption prior to their respective stated maturities as a whole or in part at a Redemption Price equal to the principal amount thereof plus accrued interest thereon to the date of redemption, without premium, on any date, from Revenues of the 2022D Mortgage Loans and excess funds deposited in the 2022 Series D Subaccount of the Class I Special Redemption Account pursuant to the Master Indenture.
 See Appendix A-1-"SUMMARY OF CERTAIN PROVISIONS OF THE MASTER INDENTURE-Revenue Fund."